SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/create-custom-entity-type.md

 ---
 id: create-custom-entity-type
+title: Create a Custom Entity Type
+description: Learn how to create a custom Entity type.
 ---

-# Create a Custom Entity Type

 This topic has instructions for how to create custom Entity types in CSE.